How do I change my Windows desktop app preferences? (Classic)

 Conversion reminders You must convert you session recordings in order to make them viewable for other individuals.
 The Recording Manager will appear automatically at the end of each recorded session as a reminder to convert the recording file, but you can choose to disable this reminder.

 Location of recording files By default, your raw recording files will be saved to the Documents folder on your computer.
 You can change this location at any time by clicking Browse and selecting a new location.
-See Locate Recording Files for more information.
+View How do I find my recordings? for more information.

 Enable email integration preferences